-Scholarships are funds generally made available by sources other than the government such as private businesses, organizations, clubs, colleges, etc. for students to help with the costs of their education.
-Generally, students must compete for scholarships.
+Scholarships are funds made available by sources other than the government such as private businesses, organizations, clubs, colleges, etc. for students to help with the costs of their education.
+Students must apply separately for and compete for scholarships.

 Las Positas Scholarship Program